realm/realm-java/tightdb-example/README.txt

 2. Right-click tightdb-example -> Run As -> Maven generate-sources.
    This will generate custom classes for your tables in "com.tightdb.generated".
+   The first time this is done, Eclipse will installadditional plugins if not already present.

 3. Refresh the project (F5) and the generated classes are available with full autocompletion etc.

 You can now run your application again.

+Feedback is more than welcome!
+Don't hesitate to contact us at support@tightdb.com.

 Enjoy!
 /The Tightdb team